AISysSim/aisyssim.github.io/quickstart.rst

 This command generates a JSON file containing a cost model specific to your hardware. ``-p`` is an optional option that generates the plots of the cost models.

-Running TorchCAP with Huggingface models
+Running AISysSim with Huggingface models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To run TorchCAP with a specified hardware profile and Huggingface models:
+To run AISysSim with a specified hardware profile and Huggingface models:

 Single Device
 ^^^^^^^^^^^^^